Florida Golf Guide -

 Miami's top golf resorts: From Doral and the Ritz-Carlton, to the Biltmore Hotel and Shula's G.C.

-By Tim McDonald,
+By Tim McDonald, Contributor

 Miami is a different sort of American city, and it boasts outstanding golf courses and resorts, including Doral Golf Resort and Spa, the Ritz-Carlton on Key Biscayne, the Biltmore Hotel and Shula's Hotel and Golf Club.

-MIAMI — (April 9, 2007) — If Miami is indeed a third-world country, as Colorado Congressman Tom Tancredo (in)famously claimed, then I'm planning on visiting some more third-world golf resorts.
+MIAMI -- If Miami is indeed a third-world country, as Colorado Congressman Tom Tancredo (in)famously claimed, then I'm planning on visiting some more third-world golf resorts.

 People in Miami protested Tancredo's characterization, of course, though most Americans couldn't understand the protests because they were in Spanish.

-Español or Ingles, Miami is a different sort of American city, stuck way down there on the southern tip of the country, so close to Cuba.
+Espanol or Ingles, Miami is a different sort of American city, stuck way down there on the southern tip of the country, so close to Cuba.
 Even its golf is different.
 The city and its environs don't have the sheer number of golf courses Orlando does, or Myrtle Beach further north into the American heartland.

-What it does have is some ritzy golf resorts with some great courses — old, new and in between.
+What it does have is some ritzy golf resorts with some great courses -- old, new and in between.
 Here are four of the city's golf resorts I visited recently, and ones you should check out if you're planning a trip.

 Doral Golf Resort and Spa